Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/acf-wp-mail-smtp-integration.md

 ---

-*This documentation covers ACF and WP Mail SMTP integration for the KCN Seniors volunteer management system.
+*This documentation covers ACF and WP Mail SMTP integration for the volunteer management system.
 For technical implementation details, see the Functions.php Customizations and Code Snippets Plugin documentation.*